smj2173/Creative-Embedded-Systems-Portfolio/Module 2/README.md

 When brainstorming what I wanted my creative interface to look like, I thought of none other than the iconic I <3 NY logo given that the city of New York's offical logo was just changed a few weeks ago to an updated version.
 The design of my interface is relatively simple: when the button is clicked, the black logo backgrounds switch to white, and the white logo backgrounds switch to black, mimicing a GIF.
 This process can be seen below.
 In this image, I am continously pressing the button so the colors switch back and forth.

+The switch in the button state can be seen in the second image on the processing console, where the button output value switches from 0 to 1 to 0 to 1, etc.

 <img src="img/ezgif.com-video-to-gif.gif">

 <img src="img/ezgif.com-video-to-gif-2.gif">